Sweet Tea, Blue $158

 A petite version of some of the larger teapots, with plenty of charm and sass.

-I love the bright yellow; it is the color of happiness.
+Straight out of a fairy tale, Alice’s Tea brings it all to the party.
 Glazed inside with a smooth, clear glaze, this one, like all my teapots, is suitable for serving tea, but mind the lid while pouring.
 This may not be your most functional teapot, but it might be your most fun.

 Away makes me think of sailing away, traveling to a new place, a wonderland.
 See this piece at Southern Highland Craft Guild, Biltmore Village, Asheville.